YangZhaoCICAMS/MANOC/README.md

 - cohortsize: The number of patients in each cohort.
 - target: The target toxicity rate.
 - epi: A small positive number epsilon in the model specification.
+- alpha:
+- delta:
+- eta:

+- nsim:
 - NN: The number of samples of **p** generated from its prior distribution.
 - Tox_Prob_Mat:
-- alpha<-0.35
-- delta<-0.03
-- eta<-0.60
-- nsim <- The number of simulation studies conducted for each set of parameters.

 ## Functions
 - NextDoseComb.R: Containing a function `get.next.manoc(pos.model,j_curr,k_curr,alpha,eta)` for determining the next dose combination given the current dose combination, the posterior model probabilities, alpha and eta.